thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Instead of using Branch by Version Control, we should adopt [*Expand-Contract*](https://martinfowler.com/bliki/ParallelChange.html).

 *Expand-Contract* works as follows.
-Instead of changing the method signature and breaking the codebase, we duplicate the method and apply that signature change on the duplicated method.
+Instead of changing the method signature and breaking the codebase, we duplicate the method and apply that signature change to the duplicated method.

 Now we have two methods: the old one with the old signature called from 42 places in the codebase and the new one with the new signature that is nowhere used in the codebase.
 At this point, we mark the old method as deprecated and we [commit](#commit).
 This is called the Expand phase.
 We expanded the codebase with a new method having the new method signature.